antmicro/alkali-csd-fw/README.md

-This repository contains firmware sources of the Alkali project, which can be used to generate the bitstream for the Western Digital NVMe accelerator test platform (Basalt board).
+This repository contains firmware sources of the Alkali project, which can be used to generate the bitstream for the Western Digital NVMe accelerator test platform (AN300 board).
 The project includes Linux built with Buildroot that contains application for APU and there is a separate Zephyrproject application for RPU.